efahsl/vega-developer-workshop-for-tv-apps/workshop_steps/2_set_up_mcp_server.md

 ### 2.1.3 Add Vega Context to AI Agent

-The final step to using the MCP server is to add specific project configuration to look up additional prompts/context when using Vega-specific commands/components/libraries/etc. _Make sure you are in your project directory_.
+The final step to using the MCP server is to add specific project configuration to look up additional prompts/context when using Vega-specific commands/components/libraries/etc.

 Run the following command **within your App project**, to initialize Vega context for your AI Coding agent.

+This tool installs Vega App development context document in your project.
+The context document guides AI agents to efficiently answer queries related to app development for Vega OS

 ```bash
 npx vega-devtools-mcp --init-context